mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ACKs {{RFC1122}},{{RFC2581}},{{RFC3449}},{{RFC5690}}.
 These heuristics are deployed independently on receivers, but for some of them the senders need to adapt by at least taking into account the fact that some acknowledgments were delayed while measuring the round-trip-time.
 A similar discussion has started for QUIC.
 Given the flexibility of QUIC, researchers have proposed to define an acknowledgment strategy as a set of parameters that are exchanged in a new QUIC frame over each connection
 {{I-D.fairhurst-quic-ack-scaling}},{{I-D.iyengar-quic-delayed-ack}}.
 This brings
-more flexibility than in TCP where the limited size of the header made it impossible to exchange such information, but it also affects the round-trip-time estimation {{I-D.ietf-quic-transport}}.
+more flexibility than in TCP where the limited size of the header made it impossible to exchange such information.

 A second example in the application layer is the support for stream priorities in HTTP/2 {{RFC7540}}.
-Since HTTP/2 provides parallel streams, some application developers have expressed their need to be able to prioritize some streams over others.
+Since HTTP/2 provides parallel streams, some application developers have expressed their need for prioritizing some streams over others.
 The HTTP/2 protocol defines such priorities, but they are not widely used and some have proposed to deprecate them
 {{I-D.peon-httpbis-h2-priority-one-less}}.
 In spite of this, a proposal for